-At the time of writing, the Company owns one hundred eighty-five (185) dwellings, has a head lease arrangement over seventy (70) dwellings, and manages three hundred and twenty-seven (327) dwellings under a fee for service arrangement.
+At the date of this report, the Company owns one hundred ninety-three (193) dwellings, has a head lease arrangement over eighty eight (88) dwellings, and manages eight (8) dwellings under a fee for service arrangement.
 Owned dwellings are rented under the National Rental Affordability Scheme (NRAS) from which the Company receives Government recurrent grant funding.
 The NRAS will cease in 2026.
 The first tranche of thirty-five (35) owned properties had exited the scheme in 2022, with the majority of properties exiting in 2025 and 2026.
 The Company is dependent on generating sufficient rental income to operate its business and uses current NRAS Incentives to provide working capital and to increase its housing stock (assets).
 The directors are considering various strategies and options for the Company's future direction prior to and post the NRAS wind down.